It’s not an illusion: MGM is selling The Mirage, the iconic resort that changed Las Vegas

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 Terms apply to the offers listed on this page.
 For an explanation of our Advertising Policy, visit this page.

-The Las Vegas-based gaming giant announced it’s selling the operations of The Mirage, the iconic 77-acre resort in the heart of the strip that changed Vegas forever when it opened its doors in 1989.
+It’s official: The Mirage, the iconic 77-acre resort in the heart of the Strip that changed Las Vegas forever when it opened its doors in 1989, has a buyer.

 For more TPG news delivered each morning to your inbox, sign up for our daily newsletter.

-The megaresort, the first of its kind in Las Vegas, ushered in a new era for the city.
+The Mirage, a megaresort and the first of its kind in Las Vegas, ushered in a new era for the city.
 At the time, it was the largest hotel in the world and brought a new sense of luxury, complete with shopping, more dining options than ever before and family-friendly attractions, such as its famous erupting volcano, to the Strip.
 Not to mention the white tigers.

 MGM purchased The Mirage in 2000 from real estate mogul Steve Wynn.

 This is another in a series of MGM shake-ups on the Strip.
-Earlier this year, MGM announced it would be acquiring The Cosmpolitan for $1.625 (£1.2) billion as part of a deal with Blackstone Group, which will own the physical land and property, according to the Las Vegas Review-Journal.
+Earlier this year, MGM announced it would acquire The Cosmopolitan for £1.29 billion as part of a deal with Blackstone Group, which will own the physical land and property, according to the Las Vegas Review-Journal.

-Beyond Las Vegas, MGM is currently in the process of expanding into Japan, having been selected by the city of Osaka “to build and operate a world-class integrated resort,” according to the earnings call.
+Beyond Las Vegas, MGM is currently in the process of expanding into Japan, having been selected by the city of Osaka “to build and operate a world-class integrated resort,” according to earnings call earlier this year.
 It is also planning to expand its sports gaming and iGaming, or online betting, business, while looking for opportunities to potentially expand in “key U.S. regional markets of significance.”

 Welcome to The Points Guy!